 Although a lot of effort went into a better estimation of errors in mean anomalies, a more thorough error analysis to accompany the developed methodology is called for.
-How should the uncertainty in the reference field be accounted for?
-Are all the corrections really determined so much better than the mean anomalies themselves?
-How are the estimated (random) errors in geoidal heights correlated?
-Such an anlysis represents a substantial investigation and a substantial time and financial investment.
+How should

 Different Stokes's kernel modification schemes should be investigated and tested.
 The Molodenskij modification employed by us has worked quite well but, for reasons described in section 4, it may not be the optimal technique to use.
 Our suggestion is to make some experiments with the "strict frequency separation kernel" as discussed earlier.